-1. Prose submissions should be no more than 15 pages double-spaced.
-Acknowledge if the submission is a sample of longer work.
+- Prose submissions should be no more than 15 pages, double-spaced.
+Acknowledge on the application if the submission is a sample of longer work.

-4. Please submit original work only.
-Fan fiction, memes, overly derivative, or transformative works are not acceptable submissions for this residency.
+- Please submit original work only.
+Fan fiction, memes, overly derivative, or transformative works are not acceptable submissions for the residency.

 - We will accept written submissions as docx, doc, or pdf files.